Goldman Algebra, Opers and the Swapping Algebra: Product formulas and bouquet in good position

-We now have to identify the term in the righthand sides of Formulae \eqref{eq:pf1} and \eqref{eq:pf2}, and in particular understand the arcs $A_i$, $B_j$, $c_x^{i,j}$ that appears in the righthand side of Formula \eqref{eq:pf2}.
+We now have to identify the term in the right hand sides of Formulae \eqref{eq:pf1} and \eqref{eq:pf2}, and in particular understand the arcs $A_i$, $B_j$, $c_x^{i,j}$ that appears in the right hand side of Formula \eqref{eq:pf2}.
 By definition

 Thus if $i=j(p+1)+m$ with $0\leq m\leq p$

 and by a similar argument